Skip to main content

 C. Communications from Doximity

-By registering as a Doximity member, you agree to receive communications from Doximity related to the Services based the contact information you provide us, including through our messaging tools and email.
-You acknowledge and agree that we shall have no liability associated with or arising from your failure to maintain accurate contact or other information, including, but not limited to, your failure to receive critical information about the Service.
+By registering as a Doximity member, you agree to receive communications from Doximity related to the Services based on the contact information you provide us, including through our messaging tools and email.
+You acknowledge and agree that we shall have no liability associated with or arising from your failure to maintain accurate contact or other information, including, but not limited to, your failure to receive critical information about the Services.
 You may opt-out of receiving certain communications from Doximity as described in our Privacy Policy.

 Return to top